Wilhelm Furtwängler

 Furtwängler was principal conductor of the Berlin Philharmonic between 1922 and 1945, and from 1952 until 1954.
 He was also principal conductor of the Gewandhaus Orchestra (1922–26), and was a guest conductor of other major orchestras including the Vienna Philharmonic.

-Although not an adherent of Nazism, he was the leading conductor to remain in Germany during the Nazi regime.
+Although not an adherent of Nazism, he was the foremost conductor to remain in Germany during the Nazi era.
 Despite his open opposition to antisemitism and the ubiquity of Nazi symbolism, the regime did not seek to suppress him, at Joseph Goebbels' insistence, for propaganda reasons.
 This situation caused lasting controversy, and the extent to which his presence lent prestige to Nazi Germany is still debated.

 Life and career

 Wilhelm Furtwängler was born in Schöneberg (now a district/borough of Berlin) into a prominent family.
 His father Adolf was an archaeologist, his mother a painter.
 Most of his childhood was spent in Munich, where his father taught at the city's Ludwig Maximilian University.
 He was given a musical education from an early age, and developed an early love of Ludwig van Beethoven, a composer with whose works he remained closely associated throughout his life.

 Although Furtwängler achieved fame chiefly from his conducting, he regarded himself foremost as a composer.
 He began conducting in order to perform his own works.
 By age of twenty, he had composed several works.
 However, they were not well received, and that, combined with the financial insecurity of a career as a composer, led him to concentrate on conducting.
 He made his conducting debut with the Kaim Orchestra (now the Munich Philharmonic) in Anton Bruckner's Ninth Symphony.
 He subsequently held conducting posts at Munich, Strasbourg, Lübeck, Mannheim, Frankfurt, and Vienna.

 Furtwangler succeeded Artur Bodanzky as principal conductor of the Mannheim Opera and Music Academy in 1915, remaining until 1920.
 As a boy he had sometimes stayed with his grandmother in Mannheim.
 Through her family he met the Geissmars, a Jewish family who were leading lawyers and amateur musicians in the town.
 Berta Geissmar wrote, "Furtwängler became so good at [skiing] as to attain almost professional skill...Almost every sport appealed to him: he loved tennis, sailing and swimming...He was a good horseman..."
 She also reports that he was a strong mountain climber and hiker.